TeewhyB01/PartHunt/README.md

 The official UK route for registration lookup is the DVLA Vehicle Enquiry Service API.
 It accepts a vehicle registration number and can return vehicle details such as make, year of manufacture, fuel type, engine capacity, colour, MOT status and tax status.

-You need a DVLA-issued API key.
-Do not put that key in frontend JavaScript.

 This project includes a Firebase Function proxy at: